-And around 62% of the oils in coconut are made up of these 3 healthy fatty acids and 91% of the fat in coconut oil is healthy saturated fat.
+Around 62 percent of the oils in coconut are made up of these three healthy fatty acids, and 91 percent of the fat in coconut oil is healthy saturated fat.

-Most of the fats that we consume take longer to digest, but MCFAs found in coconut oil provide the perfect source of energy because they only have to go through a 3 step process to be turned into fuel vs. other fats go through a 26 step process!
+Most of the fats we consume take longer to digest, but MCFAs found in coconut oil provide the perfect source of energy because they only have to go through a three-step process to be turned into fuel vs. other fats that have to go through a 26-step process!

-Unlike long-chain fatty acids (LCFAs) found in plant based oils, MCFAs are:
+Unlike long-chain fatty acids found in plant-based oils, MCFAs are:

 - Easier to digest

 - Smaller in size, allowing easier cell permeability for immediate energy

 - Processed by the liver, which means that they’re immediately converted to energy instead of being stored as fat

 All of this shows why this oil made from coconut copra makes for a true superfood, and it’s why coconut oil benefits are so plentiful and amazing.